Probiotic power: the benefits of fermented foods

 Fermentation is a metabolic process where microorganisms such as bacteria or yeast convert organic carbohydrates, such as sugars and starch, into alcohol or acids.
 Humans began fermenting foods as a way to preserve foods before refrigeration and global transport, but the practice has remained popular all over the world.

 In fact, many foods and beverages we consume every day rely on the process of fermentation.
 This includes bread, wine, beer, salami, cheese, vinegar, chocolate and vanilla.
-While some of these items aren’t seen as healthy, other fermented products, such as yoghurt, Kombucha tea and fermented vegetables are known for their immune boosting and digestive health benefits.
+While some of these items aren’t seen as healthy, other fermented products, such as yoghurt, Kombucha tea and fermented vegetables are known for their immune-boosting and digestive health benefits.

 Kimchi, sauerkraut, and other fermented vegetables undergo lactic acid fermentation, a natural fermentation process where lactobacilli bacteria (already present in the vegetables) multiply and convert naturally occurring sugars into lactic acid.
 Lactobacilli bacteria is considered a good bacteria, due to the health benefits it provides when consumed.
-This is why fermented vegetables are considered probiotic.
+This is why fermented vegetables are considered probiotics.

 Fermented sauerkraut and other fermented vegetables are renowned for their positive influence on gut health.
 The high levels of lactic acid present aid digestion, increase nutrient absorption and prevent intestinal bloating and gas.
 Regular consumption of these foods can balance the acidity of gastric juices (which become less acidic with age) and help break down meat proteins, as well as the lactose in milk and other dairy products.